Diabetes in Children

 - Exercise, to lower blood sugar

 Maintaining glucose levels requires constant monitoring.
 Too much exercise can result in hypoglycemia; not enough can cause hyperglycemia.
 Kids can become dizzy and weak if they play too hard or eat too much.
-We’ll help you find ways to achieve balance.
+Our pediatric dietitians will help your child find ways to achieve balance and maintain a healthy diet.

 Your child will also undergo regular: